Michad/tilegroxy/README.md

 🚀 Built in Go.
 🔌 Features a flexible plugin system powered by [Yaegi](https://github.com/traefik/yaegi).
 💡 Inspired by [tilestache](https://github.com/tilestache/tilestache)
 🛠️ This project is still a work in progress.
-Non-backwards compatible changes may occur prior to the 1.0 release.
+Changes may occur prior to the 1.0 release.

-## Features
+## Why tilegroxy?

-The following features are currently available:
+There's many map caching solutions out there; most tools that generate maps also have a cache sidecar.
+But most of those solutions are focused on either a single mapping backend or only support out-of-the-box implementations of the classic mapping protocols.
+Tilegroxy shines when you consume maps from multiple sources, especially when those sources provide non-standard APIs or require authentication you don't want exposed to your end-users.
+Rather than make your frontend aware of every single vendor and the particular ways you should consume from them, tilegroxy provides a uniform API with a configuration-driven backend that can be augmented by code when necessary.

+Tilegroxy follows tilestache's example by providing a generic and extensible set of providers that can support map layers from any source and simple but powerful capabilities to make adjustments to them in cases where the map you need to present is a bit different than what you're given.
+Tilegroxy includes modern quality-of-life improvements like first-class support for authentication (incoming and outgoing), built-in seeding and testing, container deployment, flexible error handling, and instrumentation.

+### Features:

-* Provide a uniform ZXY mapping interface for incoming requests.
+* Provide a uniform mapping API for incoming requests
-* Proxy map tiles to ZXY, WMS, TMS, or WMTS map layers
+* Proxy to ZXY, WMS, TMS, WMTS, or other protocol map layers
-* Cache map tiles in disk, memory, s3, redis, or memcache
+* Cache tiles in disk, memory, s3, redis, and/or memcached
 * Require authentication using static key, JWT, or custom logic
 * Create your own custom provider to pull in non-standard and proprietary imagery sources
 * Tweak your map layer with 18 standard effects or by providing your own pixel-level logic
 * Combine multiple map layers with adjustable rules and blending methods
-* Generic support for any content type
+* Generic support for any content type (raster or vector)
 * Configurable timeout, logging, and error handling rules

-The following are on the roadmap:
+The following are on the roadmap and expected before a 1.0 release:

 * Proxy map layers directly to local providers such as Mapnik, Mapserver
 * Providers that composite/modify vector layers formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON